Older people and pregnant women to be offered new NHS respiratory virus jab

 Similarly, premature babies, older adults, people with heart and lung disease or anyone with a weak immune system is at greater risk.

-The new NHS vaccine programmes are expected to be delivered through GP surgeries and pharmacies.
+The new NHS vaccine programmes in England are expected to be delivered through GP surgeries and pharmacies.

 A one-off catch-up campaign for those already aged 75 to 79 will also be launched, with the aim of vaccinating as many as possible by the end of August 2025.